 - Puree the cooked pumpkin and add parmesan, egg, a little salt and nutmeg and, optionally, breadcrumbs.

 - Make the pasta dough by combining eggs and flour.
 Let it rest a little before rolling into sheets.

 - Either use a pasta maker or rolling pin to roll out the dough in to thin sheets (though not too thin as they may burst).

 - You can use a ravioli mould to form the ravioli, filling each gap with a spoonful of filling then putting another layer of pasta on top and press to form ravioli.
 Without a mould, lay a sheet of pasta flat and place a few spoonfuls in a row, with gaps in between, then fold over, press in between filling moulds then cut through middle.

-(note the above are affiliate links, meaning I’ll earn a small commission if you purchase anything but it doesn’t change the price to you.
-These are the products I have and love)
+(note the above are affiliate links, however these are the products I have and love)

 But there is something wonderfully therapeutic, I think, about cranking the handle of a pasta machine, spooning the filling, pressing them together and popping out the finished ravioli.
 After all that, it's a good thing they cook up quickly so there's no more waiting!